-- The finale of season three of My Little Pony: Friendship Is Magic brings us the song simply known as "Celestia's Ballad," where Celestia sings about how Twilight has come such a long way in the context of telling her it's time to fulfill her destiny.
+- The finale of season three of My Little Pony: Friendship Is Magic brings us the song simply known as "Celestia's Ballad," where Celestia sings about how Twilight has come such a long way in the context of telling her it's time to fulfil her destiny.

 - Season three of Reboot ends with a large-scale Gilbert and Sullivan-style musical number that summarizes the entire series up to that point.

 - The extended version of the Steven Universe title theme, "We Are The Crystal Gems" is this.
 It begins with a young Steven singing his cute, naive lyrics from the pilot ("We win the fight, then go out for pizzas!"), before sequencing through Steven's childhood, a montage of significant moments from season 1, before blasting into a new, upbeat opening sequence which highlights all the character development the main cast has gone through.